 Mkandawire, P., Luginaah, I.N. & Tobias, J. (2011).
 Landscapes of economic deprivation and locally distilled liquor (kachasu): An emerging risk milieu for HIV/AIDS in urban Northern Malawi.
 Environment and Planning A 43 (10):2384 -98

 Mkandawire, P., Luginaah, I.N. & Bezner-Kerr, R. (2011).
 Deadly Divide: HIV/AIDS Policymaking on condoms in Malawi.
 Policy Sciences 44 (1): 81-102

 Arku, G, Luginaah, I., Mkandawire, P., Baiden, P. & Asiedu, A. (2011).
 Housing and health in three contrasting neighbourhoods in Accra, Ghana.
 Social Science and Medicine 74(11): 1864-72

-Katherine MacPherson (MA) – Perceptions of health and wellbeing among South Sudan Canadians (current)
+Katherine MacPherson (MA) – Perceptions of health and wellbeing among South Sudan Canadians in Ottawa (defended Nov 2017)

-Verah Urassa Mdai (MA, co-supervised) – Female Sex Workers and HIV Policy: Culture, Development, and HIV Vulnerability of Disadvantaged Women in Tanzania, (Completed 2014)
+Verah Urassa Mdai (MA) – Female Sex Workers and HIV Policy: Culture, Development, and HIV Vulnerability of Disadvantaged Women in Tanzania – (completed 2014)